The Top 10 Most Referenced Movies on The Simpsons

 Homer prevents a meltdown with 7 seconds to spare in “Homer Defined” (S3E5), just like Bond in this movie.

 Soundalikes of John Barry’s brassy score for Goldfinger have become shorthand for cool spy stuff on The Simpsons, y’know, like sucking the center out of a wedding cake using a collapsible straw.
-The theme song itself, as sung by Shirley Bassey, has been parodied at least three times, including the end credits for the McBain movie, an original them for Globex’s evil President Scorpio, and Homer’s personal jingle when he changes his name to Max Power.
+The theme song itself, as sung by Shirley Bassey, has been parodied at least three times, including the end credits for the McBain movie, an original theme for Globex’s evil CEO Hank Scorpio, and Homer’s personal jingle when he changes his name to Max Power.

 Bart has a tattoo removed in “Simpsons Roasting on an Open Fire” (S1E1).